 About Glen Echo Park

-(Pictured left: Senator Mikulski and former County Executive Doug Duncan dancing at the Park's historic Spanish Ballroom grand opening in 2003.)
+(Pictured above: Senator Mikulski and former County Executive Doug Duncan dancing at the Park's historic Spanish Ballroom grand opening in 2003.)

 More About Glen Echo Park

 From 2003 to 2009, renovations of the Park's facilities took place under the direction of the Glen Echo Park Partnership for Arts and Culture in cooperation with Montgomery County and the National Park Service.
 These renovations were funded with major federal, state, and county resources as well as private donations.
 Renovations included: the Spanish Ballroom (2003), the Dentzel Carousel (2003), the Puppet Co.
-Playhouse (2003), the Arcade building (2004), the Yellow Barn (2007), Adventure Theatre (2007), the Candy Corner (2007), the Chautauqua Tower (2008), the Ballroom Annex (2009), and the Caretaker's Cottage (2009).
+Playhouse (2003), the Arcade building (2004), the Yellow Barn (2007), Adventure Theatre (2007), the Candy Corner (2007), the Chautauqua Tower (2008), the Ballroom Annex (2009), the Caretaker's Cottage (2009), the Crystal Pool Studio (2012), and the Hall of Mirrors (2014).

 On our Visit page, you'll find an office, studio, and classroom reference guide.